-I have been part of the teaching team in the UK's largest Economics department for several years now, with an average of over 500 economics students per year passing through the department.
+I have been part of the teaching team in the UK's largest Economics department for fifteen years now, with an average of over 350 economics students per year passing through the department.
 As such I have been able to teach students with a very wide range of abilities and needs.

 In order to further understand those needs, in 2013 I retook my Economics 'A' Level to gain a true feeling for the student experience, as well as to fully understand structure and timings and to fully understand the process and pressures that students go through.

 I am a fully qualified Assistant Examiner for the OCR and AQA exam boards as well as for Cambridge International Examinations for worldwide papers allowing me to fully appreciate what examiners are looking for and how they award marks.

 As well as this I have been a speaker at the Tutor2u National Revision Conferences for Economics, at their WOW Economics events for improving student engagement, I have also presented on their "Achieving an A* in Economics" course and contribute regularly to their Economics Blog, which is the leading website for A Level Economics in the UK.